 SMITH, THOMAS INGLES

 On September 8, 1845, Smith, James Clinton Neill, and Edwin Morehouse were appointed to meet with representatives of the Comanche, Caddo, Cherokee, Delaware, Ionie, Lipan, and Tonkawa tribes to work out a treaty of peace.
 After a series of councils on the Brazos River from September 12 through 21 the Indians agreed to return stolen property and discontinue their raids on settlements.
 Later that season Smith and George Whitfield Terrell were appointed commissioners to the Waco, Wichita, and Keechi Indians.
 The treaty of "peace, friendship, and commerce" that resulted from their efforts was signed on Tehuacana Creek near Waco on November 16, 1845, the last Indian treaty formulated by the Republic of Texas.
 On August 2, 1846, with the outbreak of the Mexican War, Smith raised a company of volunteers.
 In April 1847 he defeated Henry E. McCulloch in the election for command of the battalion and the rank of major.
 Smith's Battalion, Texas Mounted Volunteers, spent the war defending the western frontier against Indian raids.
 The battalion mustered out of federal service on August 17, 1847.
 After the war Smith continued in ranger service, commanding a company on Richland Creek.
-He married Mary Louise (Bartlett) O'Neill, the widow of John C. O'Neill.
-They had three children.
-Smith died in Austin in 1847.
+Following the death of his first wife in 1847, he married Mary Louise (Bartlett) O'Neill, the widow of John C. O'Neill, and they had one son.
+Smith died in Austin on March 28, 1848.

+Mike Cox, Gunfights & Sites in Texas Ranger History (Charleston, South Carolina: Arcadia, 2015).
 John S. Ford, Rip Ford's Texas, ed.
 Stephen B. Oates (Austin: University of Texas Press, 1963).
 Frances Terry Ingmire, Texas Ranger Service Records, 1830–1846 (St. Louis, 1982).
+Darren L. Ivey, The Texas Rangers: A Registry and History (Jefferson, North Carolina: McFarland, 2019).
+Stephen L. Moore, Savage Frontier: Rangers, Riflemen, and Indian Wars in Texas, 1842-1845, volume 4 (College Station: Texas A&M University Press, 2010).
 Joseph Milton Nance, Attack and Counterattack: The Texas-Mexican Frontier, 1842 (Austin: University of Texas Press, 1964).
 Charles D. Spurlin, comp., Texas Veterans in the Mexican War: Muster Rolls of Texas Military Units (Victoria, Texas, 1984).
 Homer S. Thrall, A Pictorial History of Texas (St. Louis: Thompson, 1879).
 Walter Prescott Webb, "The Last Treaty of the Republic of Texas," Southwestern Historical Quarterly 25 (January 1922).
 Amelia W. Williams and Eugene C. Barker, eds., The Writings of Sam Houston, 1813–1863 (8 vols., Austin: University of Texas Press, 1938–43; rpt., Austin and New York: Pemberton Press, 1970).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas W. Cutrer, "SMITH, THOMAS INGLES," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fsm43), accessed December 10, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas W. Cutrer, "SMITH, THOMAS INGLES," accessed July 07, 2020, http://www.tshaonline.org/handbook/online/articles/fsm43.